 Credit: Shutterstock

-Taking place between September 11 and 17, Glasgow Doors Open Days aims to make Scotland’s built and cultural heritage accessible to everyone and is perfect if you have always wanted to take a peek of some of the city’s buildings behind closed doors.
-Some old favourites are returning, like roller-skating at The Borrowland Ballroom, as well as the addition of new undiscovered jewels across the country.
-Visitors will also get to go along to Barras Market and an in-person trail through Glasgow’s Old Markets, which will trace Glaswegians’ changing relationship with food through the centuries and explore the connection between local food produce, carbon neutrality and community spirit.
+Taking place between September 16 and 22, Glasgow Doors Open Days aims to make Scotland’s built and cultural heritage accessible to everyone and is perfect if you have always wanted to take a peek of some of the city’s buildings behind closed doors.
+Last year, favourites like roller-skating at The Borrowland Ballroom returned, as well as the addition of new undiscovered jewels across the country.
+Visitors will also got to go along to Barras Market and an in-person trail through Glasgow’s Old Markets, which will trace Glaswegians’ changing relationship with food through the centuries and explore the connection between local food produce, carbon neutrality and community spirit.

 7. Try real Pastel de Nata at this Portuguese-style bakery